-1. Program all types of high order instructions.
+- 1. Program all types of high order instructions. - a.

-- a.
 Calculate and develop mathematical instructions to include addition, subtraction, multiplication, and division. - b.
 Program and set up a chart for input and output sequencer combination. - c.
 Program and set up an analog input and output card using PLC software. - d.
 Explain the use of function block and sequential function blocks in a programmable logic controller. - e.
 Demonstrate the ability to develop a basic Human to Machine Interface (HMI) project. - f.
 Program and demonstrate how to set up a produce and consume tab/message. - 2.
 Troubleshoot advanced PLC controls. - a.
 Troubleshoot an analog input and output card. - b.
 Troubleshoot communication devices used in networking.

-Course Number and Name: IMM 2714 CNC Computer Assisted Manufacturing manufacturing (CAM) techniques and practices.
+Course Number and Name: IMM 2714 CNC Computer Assisted Manufacturing

+Course Description: An introduction of computer numerical control (CNC) and computer assisted manufacturing (CAM) techniques and practices.
 Includes the use of the Cartesian coordinate system, programming codes and command, and tooling requirements for CNC/CAM machines